 The origin of this bizarre and ugly little story is mysterious.
 It is, of course, entirely legendary as there is no evidence of events even remotely similar taking place in England prior to the expulsion of the Jews by King Edward I in 1290.
 Espina claims that the story was related in certain unidentified “ancient English chronicles” (cronicis anglorum antiquis) but it has not been possible to substantiate this claim.
 It has hitherto not been possible to find an earlier source for this story other than Alonso de Espina’s Fortalitium Fidei.
 It may well be that Espina did not invent the story but was reporting a legend that was circulating orally in the Iberian Peninsula during the first half of the fifteenth century.
 Although discussed in the third book of the Fortalitium Fidei, which is dedicated to Jews rather than converso heretics, and presented as an argument justifying an expulsion of the Jews from Spain, the story has a direct bearing on the polemic surrounding the judaizing of conversos.
 The similarity of the scenario presented by the story – one in which dissembling judaizing converts were undermining a Christian society from within – is so suspiciously similar to the claims put forward by the opponents of the Iberian conversos that it is entirely likely that the story was manufactured in fifteenth-century Castile by those seeking to justify anti-converso discrimination.

-The manner in which Espina relates the story makes it very clear that not only does he consider Jewish converts as a single group sharing the same desire to judaize but that he wished his readers to share this opinion.
+The manner in which Espina relates the story makes it very clear that not only does he consider Jewish converts to constitute a single homogenous group sharing the same desire to judaize but that he wished his readers to share this opinion.
 His choice of words and attention to detail certainly leaves little room for doubt.
 According to Espina’s account “all” (omnes) of the converts without exception, and including their wives and children, proved their falsity and dissembling nature by immediately “rushing to the Torah” (Ad Thorah concurrerunt).
 Moreover, the fact that Espina concludes the story with a cautionary warning to his Spanish readers – whom he advises to meditate about whether a “similar plague is alive and growing amongst them” (similis plaga viget et continuo inter eos crescat) – makes it very clear that Espina had Castile’s own ‘converso problem’ in mind when writing this section of his work.